 A good supplier should be comfortable with limits.
 They should be able to say where the product fits, where it does not fit, and what still needs clinical judgement.
 They should also be open about what evidence exists, what evidence is still developing, and which claims need local evaluation.

-For a healthcare buyer, this honesty is useful.
+For a healthcare service, this honesty is useful.
 It reduces the risk of adopting a product that looks exciting but does not survive contact with clinical reality.
-For a small company, it also builds trust.
 Rehabilitation services are not looking for magic.
 They are looking for tools that help patients and teams in practical, defensible ways.

 Governance as a trust signal

-For a product like CorteXR, governance should be part of the marketing story because it is part of what buyers need to trust.
+For a product like CorteXR Stroke, governance is part of what services need to trust.
 A healthcare audience will not be reassured by vague innovation language alone.
-They need to see that the company understands clinical risk, data handling, support, evidence, and implementation.
+They need to see that the supplier understands clinical risk, data handling, support, evidence, and implementation.

 Practical takeaways